Yona Keisari: Additional research topics

 Increasing the sensitivity of cancer tumor cells to alpha radiation.

 Public activity

 In 2009, Keisari was a member of the executive committee that founded the Israeli Society for Cancer Research and served as its secretary (2011–2013) and then as its president (2013–2015).
-He is a member of seven national and international professional societies.
+He is a member of several national and international professional societies.

-He works extensively to promote cancer research in Israel and around the world and serves as a volunteer on national and international committees that work to fund scientific research.
-He serves as an editorial board member in nine scientific journals in the field of immunology and cancer research, and organized several international and national scientific conferences.
+He works to promote cancer research in Israel and served on national and international committees.

-Keisari was extensively involved in the promotion of science-oriented youth, television programs to promote science to the public, and volunteer lectures as part of the "Bashaar" association for students and graduates in the peripheral communities.
+Keisari was involved in the promotion of science-oriented youth and volunteer lectures as part of the "Bashaar" association.